-Tips to make things a little more manageable
+Tips to make the journaling challenge a little more manageable

 - You can create your basic page layout on the day and go back to them at a later date to finish your drawings and add your colour or text.
 As long as all of your pages are complete by the 31st of January, that’s all that matters

-- You could add collage made from torn out pieces from a magazine, newspaper or wrapping paper.
+- You could add collage made from torn out pieces from a magazine, newspaper or wrapping paper to your art journal.

 - You could use other materials such as Washi Tape and Post-It Notes!

-- You could stick in memorabilia.
+- You could stick memorabilia in your journal.
 Example, if you have a train journey that day, why not stick in your ticket?

 - You could add a coffee ring if you spent the morning at Starbucks, or a leaf rubbing if you took a walk through the park

-- Try adding some interesting borders to your illustrations
+- Try adding some interesting borders to your journal pages

 - Why not overlap some of your drawings

-At the end of the month why not make a little sketchbook tour video (up to three minutes long) and send it to us?
+At the end of the month, why not make a little art journal tour video (up to three minutes long) and send it to us?
 With your permission we may even feature your video on our site!

-And if you know any other creatives who might also enjoy this challenge, why not encourage them to have a go!
+And if you know any other artists who might also enjoy this art journal challenge, why not encourage them to have a go!

 All January Challenges

-We are challenging you to create a piece of work using watercolour every day throughout the month of January.
+We challenge you to create a piece of work using watercolour every day throughout the month of January.
 You can use just watercolour alone, or you can use any other water-soluble media if you prefer.